github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

       data:
         - ["mysql", "Fuzzy.Member[query].Argument[0]", "sql-injection"]

-- The first column, **"mysql"**, begins the search at at places where the `mysql` package is imported.
+- The first column, **"mysql"**, begins the search at places where the `mysql` package is imported.
 - **Fuzzy** selects all objects that appear to originate from the `mysql` package, such as the `pool`, `conn`, `err`, and `rows` objects.
 - **Member[query]** selects the **query** member from any of those objects.
 In this case, the only such member is `conn.query`.
   In principle, this would also find expressions such as `pool.query` and `err.query`, but in practice such expressions are not likely to occur, because the `pool` and `err` objects do not have a member named `query`.
 - **Argument[0]** selects the first argument of a call to the selected member, that is, the `q` argument to `conn.query`.
-- **sql-injection** indicates that this is considered a sink for the SQL injection query.
+- **sql-injection** indicates that this is considered as a sink for the SQL injection query.

 For reference, a more detailed model might look like this, as described in the preceding examples: